How Much Does Flight School Cost?

 The Federal Aviation Regulations (FARs) say that the minimum time you can get a private pilot certificate is 35 hours under Part 141 training or 40 hours under Part 61 (Learn the difference between Part 141 and Part 61).
 But the national average is closer to 70 hours, indicating that most pilots will take substantially longer than the regulatory minimums.

-The minimum private pilot license cost, including 35 hours of flight training, is around $12,000.
+So, how much does it cost to get a private pilot license?
+The minimum private pilot license cost, including 35 hours of flight training, is around $18,000.

 The instrument rating course follows the same general schedule that the private pilot did.

-The instrument rating’s estimated total cost, including 21 hours in the G1000-equipped Cessna 172SP and 14 hours of dual in the RedBird full-motion simulator, is around $12,000.
+The instrument rating’s minimum total cost, including 21 hours in the G1000-equipped Cessna 172SP and 14 hours of dual in the RedBird full-motion simulator, is around $15,000.

 A multi-engine rating can be added to any grade of pilot certificate–private, commercial, or ATP.
 Most pilots opt to get it as an add-on to their commercial certificate.